-Hamilton is located between Toronto and the Niagara Falls.
-It wraps around most of the western part of Lake Ontario, and located west of the Niagara Peninsula.
+Hamilton is located between Toronto and Niagara Falls.
+It wraps around most of the western part of Lake Ontario and is located west of the Niagara Peninsula.
 Located within the populated and industrialized Golden Horseshoe region of Ontario, Hamilton is its geographical center.

 How to Reach (Modes of Transportation)

-- Hamilton is served by the John C. Munro Hamilton International Airport.
-It provides domestic and international routes to the major Canadian cities, to the US, Caribbean, and European cities.
+By Plane – Hamilton is served by the John C. Munro Hamilton International Airport.
+It provides domestic and international routes to the major Canadian cities, the US, the Caribbean, and European cities.

-- The GO Transit provides regular trips to the Toronto Union Station and back.
-The VIA Rail provides trips to the rest of Canada, and stops at nearby Aldershot, which is in the town of Burlington.
+By Train – The GO Transit provides regular trips to the Toronto Union Station and back.
+The VIA Rail provides trips to the rest of Canada and stops at nearby Aldershot, which is in the town of Burlington.

 When to Visit